jido/dodo/README.md

 [ meth.type ]
 ~~~

-Unless the method defines attributes or a settable conversion function, a method return value is empty but for a private reference to the object it was applied to.
+Unless the method defines attributes, a method return value is empty except for a private reference to the object it was applied to.

 ## Memory layout of objects